the-lay/tiler/README.md

  - Do you know any other similar packages?
     - [Please make a PR](https://github.com/the-lay/tiler/pulls) or [open a new issue](https://github.com/the-lay/tiler/issues).

-Moreover, some approaches have been described in the literature:
+Moreover, some related approaches have been described in the literature:
  - [Introducing Hann windows for reducing edge-effects in patch-based image segmentation](https://doi.org/10.1371/journal.pone.0229839
 ), Pielawski and Wählby, March 2020